Why a Doctoral Programme in Governance?

 Do I have to pay tuition costs?

 No. There are no tuition costs for the programme.
-However, the Hertie School can only admit qualified candidates who have secured their own financial means to support their PhD studies.
+However, we expect that you secure your own financial means to cover your living costs.
 These means can come from different sources such as third party stipends, paid positions in research or other part-time positions.

 Why should I come to the Hertie School?